fedimint/fedimint/README.md

 # Minimint

-This is an experimental implementation of a federated chaumian bank.
+This is an experimental implementation of a federated Chaumian bank.

 ## Running it locally
 I'm currently using rust `rustc 1.54.0-nightly (ca82264ec 2021-05-09)` for development.
 I'll try to keep it up to date and eventually get off nightly.